kdprkr/MerlinsManuscript/README.md

-# MerlinsManuscript <br/>
-This repository houses the complete materials for reproducing microbiota-related results published in: <br/>
+The **MerlinsManuscript** repository houses the complete materials for reproducing microbiota-related results published in: <br/>

 ## Host and gut microbial metabolism of *Bifidobacterium longum*-fermented rice bran and rice bran in healthy mice <br/>
 Nealon et al. 2019 <br/>